Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Experiments and Analysis

-\textbf{Metrics}.
-We report Average Displacement Error~(ADE) and Final Displacement Error~(FDE) for quantitative evaluation as per most studies.
-ADE computes the average predictive error between the best estimation and the ground-truth trajectory.
-FDE measures the displacement error at the last point.
-We follow the leave-one-out evaluation criteria as in~\cite{salzmann2020trajectron++}: training on four out of five scenes and testing on the remaining scene.
-We report the Best-of-N result.
+We report Minimum Average Displacement Error~(minADE) and Minimum Final Displacement Error~(minFDE) for quantitative evaluation.
+ADE computes the average predictive error between the best estimation and the ground-truth trajectory; FDE measures the displacement error at the last point.
+We follow the common evaluation criteria as in most studies~\cite{salzmann2020trajectron++, gu2022stochastic}.